dustydevelops/TheWorstGameEver/README.md

 You can't win this game, but you will train dat brain!

-You choose your difficulty level, but that doesn't mean this will be easy.
+You choose your difficulty level initially, but the difficulty will quickly adapt to your true ability.

 TheWorstGameEver is meant to challenge you and never stop challenging you.

-It's also designed to never push to far beyond your capabilities.

-If you're not struggling, the game will know, and it will change that.
+It will push to your limit, let you get comfortable, and then push you again.